 The life of a U.S. Navy SEAL is tough, and it will lead you to dangerous places and situations.
 In 2007, Lt.
-Jason Redman was an experienced SEAL warrior when he walked into a deadly al-Qaeda ambush just outside of Fallujah, Iraq.
+Jason Redman was an experienced SEAL warrior when he walked into a deadly al-Qaeda ambush outside Fallujah, Iraq.
 Lt.
-Redman’s Assault Team came under heavy fire was severely wounded.
+Redman’s Assault Team came under heavy fire and was severely wounded.
 He was shot multiple times but was able to survive the shooting and do great things afterward.

 Redman immediately reported to his new SEAL Team and was directly assigned as an Assistant Platoon Commander.
 His platoon deployed to Afghanistan in July of 2005 and conducted numerous combat operations that directly contributed to the Global War on Terror.

-In May of 2006, he graduated from the grueling U.S. Army Ranger Course of Instruction to further his tactical knowledge and understand Joint Operations and Army mission planning.
-In May 2007, Jason deployed to Fallujah, Iraq and served as Mobility Force Commander and Assault Force Commander for over 40 Direct Action missions throughout western Iraq.
+In May 2006, he graduated from the grueling U.S. Army Ranger Course of Instruction to further his tactical knowledge and understand Joint Operations and Army mission planning.
+In May 2007, Jason deployed to Fallujah, Iraq, and served as Mobility Force Commander and Assault Force Commander for over 40 Direct Action missions throughout western Iraq.

 In August, while recovering at Bethesda Naval Medical Center, LT Redman wrote and hung a bright orange sign on his door, which became a statement and symbol for wounded warriors everywhere.
-This sign gained national recognition and earned LT Redman and his family an invitation to meet President George W. Bush in the Oval Office.
+This sign gained national recognition and allowed LT Redman and his family to meet President George W. Bush in the Oval Office.
 The original sign on the door, signed by President Bush, now hangs in the Wounded Ward at the National Naval Medical Center Bethesda.

-In 2010, While still on active duty and recovering from his injuries, Redman founded the Wounded Wear™ clothing line, and the Combat Wounded Coalition™.
+In 2010, While still on active duty and recovering from his injuries, Redman founded the Wounded Wear™ clothing line and the Combat Wounded Coalition™.
 This Non-Profit organization inspires combat-wounded warriors to Overcome.
 Redman served as the executive director of the organization for almost ten years.
 The organization raised nearly $3 Million and helped thousands of wounded warriors.

-In November of 2013, after 21 years of service, Redman retired from the Navy and launched SOF Spoken LLC.
+In November 2013, after 21 years of service, Redman retired from the Navy and launched SOF Spoken LLC.
 This speaking company provides inspirational presentations on leadership, teamwork, and overcoming adversity for businesses, first responders, sports teams, and government organizations.

 Jason is the New York Times bestselling author of “The Trident: The Forging and Reforging of a Navy SEAL Leader” and has appeared on multiple national news networks, including Fox News, CBS, CNN, and CBN.
 He has seemed almost a dozen times on Fox and Friends and the (Mike) Huckabee show.
-Jason has been featured in multiple documentaries, including History channel’s Navy SEALs, America’s Secret Warriors.
+Jason has been featured in multiple documentaries, including History channel’s Navy SEALs and America’s Secret Warriors.
 As an actor, he played the lead role in The Perfect Day film and was a supporting character on an episode of Hawaii 5-0.